nicolascabreram/nicolascabreram/README.md

 👨🏼‍💻 I've also **published** 4 scientific papers as first author. </br></br>
 💬 Feel more than welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

- <b><i>I truly believe that technology and software development has the power to change people's lives for the better.
+ <b><i>I truly believe that machine learning, data science, and data analytics has the power to change people's lives for the better.